sickozell/SickoCV/README.md

 This option allows to save the loaded samples in vcv patch file to use it on other machines or if the orginal sample files are missing.
 Please note that this could make the patch filesize very large.

 - Unlimited File Size (risky).
 The maximum memory allocation for samples is set to 200Mb.
 For example, at 48khz Mono the maximum is about 18mins.
-Ticking this option this limit is removed, but there can be a crash risk if the sample file exeeds the computer abilities.
+Ticking this option this limit is removed, but there can be a crash risk if the sample file exceeds the computer abilities.

 **Presets**
 There are some factory presets stored in the right-click menu for common using settings.